 Table of Contents:

 Counterfeit supplements find their way to unsuspecting shoppers all around the world.
-Is it ginseng extract, or really a mixture of garlic and rice powder?
-Does that multivitamin actually have any vitamins?
+Is it ginseng extract, or a mixture of garlic and rice powder?
+Does that multivitamin have any vitamins?
 Does that diet pill have hidden toxic ingredients?

 Unfortunately, there’s no simple way to find out.
 The best thing for consumers to do is to stick with legitimate dealers, but even trusted outlets like GNC and Walgreens have been called out for selling mislabeled or fake products.
 That’s why supplement brands should keep tight control over their supply chain and be aware of who is selling what.